EduardoCorVal/QuizzApp/README.md

 ## Acknowledgments and References

-## Deployment in Different Locations
+### Deployment in Different Locations

-This project is designed to be deployed in different locations, allowing the backend and frontend to be in separate locations.
+This project is designed to be deployed in different locations, allowing the backend and frontend to be in separate instances.
 Only the frontend would need to be modified to update the API endpoint if necessary.

 If you decide to deploy the backend and frontend in different locations, follow these steps: